Home » Blog » Asia » Myanmar » The Ultimate Myanmar Packing List: What To Wear

 Myanmar travel

 With the majority of the population of Myanmar practicing Buddhism, it is important to dress appropriately.
-Yes, there are dress codes for when you visit the temples of Bagan and the Shwdagon Pagoda and they are very conservative.
+Yes, there are dress codes for when you visit the temples of Bagan and the Shwedagon Pagoda and they are very conservative.
 Make sure you cover your knees and shoulders at all times, so you can gladly leave those spaghetti tops at home.

 Shorts are okay, but I would recommend you to buy a sarong ahead of time, there are some very light-weight ones you can get online, opt for something not too crazy coloured and rather modest and simply carry it in your day pack with you, so you always have it handy and won't be denied entry when you stumble across a temple or sacred site you want to visit.

-And don't worry about shoes, you will have to take them off at the pagodas anyways so it's best to opt for something simple and sturdy you can easily slip into, such as sandals.
+And don't worry about shoes, you will have to take them off at the pagodas anyway so it's best to opt for something simple and sturdy you can easily slip into, such as sandals.
 If you don't want to walk barefoot throughout the temples, bring an old pair of socks to slip over.

 Other Things To Consider

-Safety deposit boxes are not available in every hotel yet as you would generally find in western standard accommodation.
+Safety deposit boxes are not available in every hotel yet as you would generally find in Western standard accommodation.
 Just keep that in mind, don't take valuables or jewellery you do not need.
 A padlock might come in handy to lock passports and important travel docs into your luggage.

 The Best Luggage For Your Trip In Myanmar